Kotlin/dataframe/docs/StardustDocs/topics/gradle.md

 ### Schema inference
 Specify schema with preferred method and execute the `build` task.
-For the following configuration, file `Repository.Generated.kt` will be generated to `build/generated/dataframe/org/example` folder.
 See [reference](gradleReference.md) and [examples](gradleReference.md#examples) for more details.

 <tabs>